gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 - $\Utilization>1$ just means we’re not handling jobs, which is a Very Bad Thing$\texttrademark$ and something we’re not considering right now.

 The theoretical maximum here is $1$, but having lower $\Utilization$ is almost always better than missing jobs, so you usually want to have some $\Capacity$ left over.
-That translates to having a $\Utilization$ that’s a little less than $1$, like $0.8$.
+That translates to having a $\Utilization$ that’s a bit less than $1$, like $0.8$.

 The exact amount of headroom you want is a hard question to answer and really depends on what you’re actually doing.